Quasi-3D solar cell solver¶

 improve speed.
 For example, the in-plane discretization of Fig.

-[fig:spice_overview]a has an aspect ratio , with
+[fig:spice_overview]a has an aspect ratio

 and